The Delivery Address is the address pointing to ImageEngine which you’ll use in your

 It is recommended to use the DNS only option when name servers are managed by Cloudflare.
 This option is toggled when clicking the cloud in the row of the domain name in the Cloudflare dashboard.

-After you add the CNAME record to your DNS, traffic will start to flow to ImageEngine via HTTPS.
-The status indicator will change to Domain CNAME Enabled.
+After you add the CNAME record to your DNS, and update your image references in the html to use the custom delivery address, traffic will start to flow to ImageEngine via HTTPS.
+The status indicator will change to Delivery Address Ready.